Krishna Kant

 Internet Conference (IPIC), Atlanta, GA, June 2016.

-132. Amitangshu Pal
+132. Amitangshu Pal and K. Kant,

 A Physical Internet Architecture for Fresh Food Distribution Networks”,